 Presented in association with Rice University President’s Lecture Series and Vietnam: The Houston Connection

-The reading will be followed by an on-stage interview conducted by William Broyles.
-Houston native William Broyles is the founding editor of Texas Monthly, an Academy-Award nominated screenwriter, and the author of Brothers In Arms, an account of his return to Viet Nam to meet the men and women he fought against during the war.
+The on-stage interview will be conducted by William Broyles.
+Houston native William Broyles is the founding editor of Texas Monthly, an Academy-Award nominated screenwriter, and the author of Brothers In Arms, an account of his return to Vietnam to meet the men and women he fought against during the war.

-A live stream of this reading, in partnership with Houston Public Media, will be available via inprinthouston.org and houstonpublicmedia.org/inprint.
-Details coming soon.
+A live stream of this reading, in partnership with Houston Public Media, will be available on Inprint’s website here and houstonpublicmedia.org/inprint.

 For a map and parking instructions at Stude Concert Hall click here.